schraderL/CobscuriorGenome/annotation/repeatAnnotation/RaphaelRepeat/RepeatMasking2.md

 End of R-Skript.
 Delete first superfluous line with rownames from final outfile, $1.txt.

 If necessary:
   Adding header ">" to future fasta
 ```sed 's/^\([^acgt]\)/>\1/' $1.txt > $1.fa```
 Exchanging "tab"-Delimiter with New Line characters in HymRep3.txt
 ```tr "\t" "\n" < $1.fa > $1.fasta```

 Repeat for each genome.
-Concenate the resulting out-files into one big file.
+Concatenate the resulting out-files into one big file.

-## Filter out all non-arthropod seqs out of RepBase
+# Filter out all non-arthropod seqs out of RepBase

 ```bash
 cd /global/homes/jg/r_stef04/Master/RepeatMasker/RepeatMasker/util